 Interested in becoming a Nurse?
 We have gathered a few resources to help you on this exciting journey.
 From required coursework to scholarship opportunities, the pages within this section can help guide you to your goal.
-To find the information that's best suited to your needs, select one of the links to the right.
+To find the information that's best suited to your needs, select one of the links below.

 Nationwide Children's Hospital hires candidates who have graduated from an accredited school with state board approval.
 We do not hire new graduates from Online/Distance Nursing Programs (ie. Excelsior College).